Vanbrugh College, York: Buildings and services

 The paved area between Vanbrugh College and the lake, previously known as Vanbrugh Paradise, was renamed as Greg's Place in 2016 in honour of Greg Dyke who had been university chancellor till 2015.

 University Radio York

-Between Vanbrugh A Block and Grimston House a shed, once used as a cleaners' cupboard, is used by University Radio York: the first legal independent radio station in the United Kingdom, which broadcasts on 1350 AM and 88.3 FM.
+Between Vanbrugh A Block and Grimston House a shed, once used as a cleaners' cupboard, is used by University Radio York: the first legal independent radio station in the United Kingdom, which broadcasts online and on 88.3 FM.

 Organisation and administration

 The Head of College is the Principal, a university academic who shares teaching duties with college responsibilities.
 Initially the head of Vanbrugh College was titled Provost, but from 2013 this was changed to Principal.
 The incumbent principal is Professor Andy Parsons.

 List of Principals

 There have been five Principals of Vanbrugh College: